 My mother invariably bought and wore an artificial red poppy on Veterans Day.
 I learned much later the poppy signified the blood and sacrifice of those who died on Flanders Field, a Belgian battle site that was the subject of the war’s most famous poem.

-With the 100th anniversary of the end of the First World War on Nov.
-11, 2018, as a scholar who has spent my career studying war in 20th-century America, I am struck by the degree to which World War I has faded from popular memory.
+On the anniversary of the end of the First World War on Nov.
+11, which we mark as Veterans Day, as a scholar who has spent my career studying war in 20th-century America, I am struck by the degree to which World War I has faded from popular memory.

 Few Americans can name a single battle from this conflict.
 Heroes such as “Ace of Aces” fighter pilot Eddie Rickenbacker and “the greatest civilian soldier of the war” Alvin York are no longer household names.

 The fact that World War I is the forgotten war for Americans serves as a cautionary tale that some important memories can fade despite sustained efforts to foster them.

 World War I broke out in Europe in 1914, eventually pitting Germany, the Austro-Hungarian Empire, the Ottoman Empire and Bulgaria against Belgium, France and its empire, Great Britain and its empire, Canada, Australia, New Zealand, Russia, Serbia, Romania, Italy, Japan, China, Portugal and a number of smaller nations.

 The U.S. was officially neutral at the beginning of the war.
 Most Americans saw no compelling argument to send American troops to fight Europe’s war abroad.
 Late in the war, and only after a divisive debate and German submarine attacks that caused the death of Americans, did the United States enter the conflict in 1917.

 The United States’ entry into the war ensured the European balance of war and avoided German dominance on the continent.
 The victory achieved on Nov.
 11, 1918 at 11:00 a.m. would be commemorated by Americans as the “war to end all wars.”